jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

     - question: Why are several x-rays necessary to make a good oral diagnosis?
       answer: "<p>Because they expose details that are not accessible to the human eye.
-Only through radiological images we will can detect the very frequent proximal caries (those that form on the contact surfaces of the teeth), alveolar and interproximal bone alterations and resorptions, periodontal diseases, pulp and periapical conditions, root resorptions, impacted teeth, odontogenic tumors and cysts and defective or permeable restorations; among other anomalies.
+Only through radiological images we will can detect the very frequent proximal caries <em>(those that form on the contact surfaces of the teeth)</em>, alveolar and interproximal bone alterations and resorptions, periodontal diseases, pulp and periapical conditions, root resorptions, impacted teeth, odontogenic tumors and cysts and defective or permeable restorations; among other anomalies.
         A diagnosis without the support of radiographic evidence will always leave